-Note: There are instances in the above table where the number of applications for a solicitor is showing as "nil" despite receiving costs in 2015.
+Note: There are instances in the above table where the number of applications for a solicitor is showing as "nil" despite receiving costs in 2016.
 These refer to cost payments such as supplementary costs received by the solicitor for cases in which the main costs were paid in a previous year.
+There are also some such instances contained in the total applications for solicitors who had more than one payment.

-Comparative Analysis of Costs from Establishment to 31st December 2015
+Comparative Analysis of Costs from Establishment to 31st December 2016

-On average, costs and expenses paid to applicants' solicitors amount to $\leq 12,193^$ per successful application, or 19.6% of the award.
-By contrast, the average costs and expenses incurred by the Board in respect of an application amount to $\leq 3,334^{}$ or 5.5% of the award.
+On average, costs and expenses paid to applicants' solicitors amount to €12,224 per successful application, or 19.6% of the award.
+By contrast, the average costs and expenses incurred by the Board in respect of an application amount to €3,439 or 5.5% of the award.

-- \ This figure has been calculated by dividing the total amount of costs paid to date by the number of applications in which costs were paid.
-The figure does not include costs paid in respect of associated Court proceedings; these costs average €4,777 per case in which such costs have been paid. - \\ This figure has been calculated by dividing the total cost of running the Board (excluding awards and applicants' legal costs) by the total number of applications finalised at the end of 2015.
+- This figure has been calculated by dividing the total amount of costs paid to date by the number of applications in which costs were paid.
+The figure does not include costs paid in respect of associated Court proceedings; these costs average €4,863 per case in which such costs have been paid. - This figure has been calculated by dividing the total cost of running the Board (excluding awards and applicants' legal costs) by the total number of applications finalised at the end of 2016.